ros2/ros2_documentation/source/Tutorials/Services/Understanding-ROS2-Services.rst

 Prerequisites
 -------------

-Some concepts mentioned in this tutorial, like nodes and :ref:`topics <ROS2Topics>`, were covered in previous tutorials in the series.
+Some concepts mentioned in this tutorial, like :ref:`nodes <ROS2Nodes>` and :ref:`topics <ROS2Topics>`, were covered in previous tutorials in the series.

 You will need the :ref:`turtlesim package <Turtlesim>`